 1. Snorkle with the Sea Turtles

-There are seven different types of sea turtles in the world, and FIVE of them frequent the Gulf of Oman.
-If you are visiting between April and August you may get a chance to see Green Turtle, Loggerhead Turtle, Olive Ridley Turtle, Leatherback Turtle, or the Hawksbill Turtle nesting.
+There are seven different types of sea turtles worldwide, and FIVE of them frequent the Gulf of Oman.
+If you are visiting between April and August, you may get a chance to see Green Turtle, Loggerhead Turtle, Olive Ridley Turtle, Leatherback Turtle, or the Hawksbill Turtle nesting.

-Oman is not well known in the snorkle and dive seen yet, but dive shops are popping up all over and Oman is doing a very good job and preserving their coast.
-Check with your hotel and book a snorkle or dive trip or check them out here.
+Oman is not well known in the snorkel and dive scene yet, but dive shops are popping up all over, and Oman is doing a very good job preserving its coast.
+Check with your hotel and book a snorkel or dive trip or check them out here.

 2. Mutrah Souk

 It’s also where you can find frankincense, myrrh, and gold.
 Yes, the three items the three wise men brought to Jesus.
 The frankincense incense is produced from the sap of trees found in Oman and is closely tied to Omani culture.
-You can find frankincense in markets around the country, but we chose to pick ours up in the historical souq.
+You can find frankincense in the country’s markets, but we picked ours up in the historical souq.

 3. Sultan Qaboos Grand Mosque

-One of the top things to do in Muscat is visit the Sultan Qaboos Grand Mosque.
-This mosque is without a doubt beautiful and opulent.
-This is the main mosque in the Sultanate of Oman and right in the center of Oman.
+One of the top things to do in Muscat is visiting the Sultan Qaboos Grand Mosque.
+This mosque is, without a doubt, beautiful and opulent.
+This is the main mosque in the Sultanate of Oman and is right in the center of Oman.

 The mosque is open to non-muslim visitors every day between 8-11 AM.
-Women must cover their hair and body, so bring a scarf and wear pants and a long sleeve.
+Women must cover their hair and body, so bring a scarf and wear pants and long sleeves.

-I showed up in a floor-length skirt and 3/4 tunic top and was still told I must completely cover-up.
-Unlike other mosques I have been to around the world where abayas and scarfs are free to rent, the Sultan Qaboos Grand Mosque had none for free and none to rent out.
+I showed up in a floor-length skirt and 3/4 tunic top and was still told I must completely cover up.
+Unlike other mosques I have been to around the world where abayas and scarves are free to rent, the Sultan Qaboos Grand Mosque had none for free and none to rent out.
 I resorted to renting a very large abaya from a taxi cab driver for 2 Omani Rial.

 Men should dress modestly as well.
 Cameras are allowed inside the mosque.